 More information: http://www.ea-etics.eu

-The European Builders Confederation - E.B.C. - is a European professional organisation representing national associations of Craftsmen and SMEs working in the construction sector.
-Through its national members, E.B.C. represents 600,000 micro, small and medium sized enterprises from the construction sector.
-The European construction sector is composed at about 99% of Small and Medium-sized Enterprises (SMEs), who produce 80% of the construction industries output.
-The small enterprises (less than 50 employees) ensure 60% of the production and employ 70% of the sectors working population.
+The European Builders Confederation - EBC - is a European professional organisation representing national associations of micro, small and medium-sized enterprises working in the construction sector.
+Through its national members, EBC represents 2 million construction microenterprises and SMEs.
+99.9% of the European construction sector is composed of small and medium-sized companies, which produce 80% of the construction industry's output.

 More information: http://www.eceee.org/